What is a Kilim? And How it Differs from a Rug

 Closing Thought

 Working on traditional looms, with hand-spun wool and natural dyes - practices now uncommon beyond small-scale weaving - these kilims remain closely tied to the methods that shaped them.
-Each piece is more than an object: a woven fragment of Anatolia’s cultural memory, carried forward through living practice.
+The full sequence of this process from raw wool to finished textile is described step by step in How a Kilim is Made: From Wool Selection to Handweaving.

 A rug softens a floor.